GabeAl/NINJA/README.md

 NINJA
 =====

-NINJA Is Not Just Another Reference Sequence Matcher
+NINJA Is Not Just Another Short Read Mapper

 This is a new ultra-high-speed OTU picking pipeline.